 - Some beaches have paid parking for around €3 a day but spaces can be rocky and sandy.

-- If you are retuning your car to the airport, make sure you allow plenty of time.
+- If you are returning your car to the airport, make sure you allow plenty of time.
 You will need to refuel your car before dropping it off and there can be a wait time at the car rental office.

 Ibiza trip planning FAQ

 September is the best month to go to Ibiza.
-The clubs are still hosting top DJ’s, bars and restaurants are open but there are less visitors.
+The clubs are still hosting top DJs, bars and restaurants are open but there are less visitors.
 This means flights to and from Ibiza are often cheaper and hotels offer better prices too.
 Plus, it is still warm.

-If you are staying in a hostel or budget hotel, sticking to supermarket food and avoiding to many drinks; you can expect to spend €300 for a week.
+If you are staying in a hostel or budget hotel, sticking to supermarket food, and avoiding too many drinks; you can expect to spend €300 for a week.
 Mid-range prices with a few meals out and a few drinks would cost a couple around €800 whilst a more luxury hotel with meals out, a few drinks each day and a rental car would cost upwards of $1500 for a couple.

 It is now possible to get a package holiday to Ibiza for as little as €400 but once you have arrived in Ibiza, for and drink is expensive.
-Entry to clubs start at €60 whilst drinks in the clubs start at €14.
+Entry to clubs starts at €60 whilst drinks in the clubs start at €14.

 Ibiza is a safe place to visit but make sure you keep valuables in your hotel safe and make sure taxis use the meter.

-Popular celebrity spots in Ibiza include Pikes Hotel, Nikki Beach, Benirras Beach, Es Cavallet and blue Marlin.
+Popular celebrity spots in Ibiza include Pikes Hotel, Nikki Beach, Benirras Beach, Es Cavallet, and Blue Marlin.

-Ibiza is a scenic Balearic Island, known for its DJ’s, parties and popular nightlife.
+Ibiza is a scenic Balearic Island, known for its DJs, parties, and popular nightlife.

 Whilst you’re in Spain, don’t forget to check out amazing places like Madrid and Barcelona.
-We hope you have an incredible time in Ibiza, let us know your favourite Spanish destination in the comments below!
+We hope you have an incredible time in Ibiza, let us know your favorite Spanish destination in the comments below!